The Fear (1995)

 We have a nice beginning with the camera circling up with the trees and the blue sky.
 There's also a good moment with a child named Richard running away in a forest as well as him encountering a grave being dug up with people in masks which we spot great shots of as well and a good creepy feeling to it too.

+Then him and his gang of friends go up to the rockies for a nice vacation at a resort.
 Good shots on a car driving by a road on a mountain.

-There's a good smooth discussion between Mindy and Gerald as she spoke flirtatiously and lustfully towards him showing nice expressions and he speaks softly back which looked relaxing and effective.
+Later on we spot a good smooth discussion between Mindy and Gerald as she spoke flirtatiously and lustfully towards him showing nice expressions and he speaks softly back which looked relaxing and effective.

 A good rough moment between Gerald and Leslie in their room together as it looked a little dysfunctional.